my-devices/sdk/README.md

 ### Libraries

-The macchina.io REMOTE SDK requires OpenSSL 1.0 or newer on Linux and macOS systems.
+The macchina.io REMOTE SDK requires OpenSSL 1.1.1 or newer on Linux and macOS systems.
-We recommend using OpenSSL version 1.1.1l or newer (including OpenSSL 3).
+We recommend using OpenSSL version 3.0.0 or newer.

 Most Unix/Linux systems already have OpenSSL preinstalled.
 If your system does not have OpenSSL, please get it from <https://www.openssl.org> or